MoserMichael/my-notes/dev-gotchas.md

 A clever person is there for the news, not in order to provide any unwarranted feedback (you won't be able to overturn any existing hierarchies by the power of your word...)

 (i guess this repo will still hold my thoughts, protected by the fact that those in charge will not care about my scribble)

+(now let's see i i can follow all this through.
+So far i have always crawled back to online forum participation - upon the slightest provocation)
+    - but now i see that it doesn't serve me any purpose, and my attention is their currency - so I am literally feeding the trolls...

 ---23/02/23 07:08:35----------------------